emdgroup/baybe/.github/README.md

 # BayBE — A Bayesian Back End for Design of Experiments

+HELLO HELLO THIS IS A DEMONSTRATION TO SHOW THE DIFRERENCE

 The Bayesian Back End (**BayBE**) is a general-purpose toolbox for Bayesian Design of Experiments, focusing on additions that enable real-world experimental campaigns.